-PRP, or Platelet-Rich Plasma, is a treatment that utilizes your own blood to promote healing and rejuvenation.
-PRP is a concentration of platelets and growth factors obtained from the patient’s blood.
-The process of creating PRP involves drawing a small amount of the patient’s blood and then centrifuging it to separate the plasma from red and white blood cells.
-The plasma layer, which is rich in platelets, is collected and used as PRP.
+Platelet-Rich Plasma, is a treatment that utilizes your own blood to promote healing and rejuvenation.
+It is a concentration of platelets and growth factors obtained from the patientโs blood.
+The process of creating it involves drawing a small amount of the patient’s blood and then centrifuging it to separate the plasma from red and white blood cells.
+The plasma layer, which is rich in platelets, is collected and used as Platelet-Rich Plasma.
 This platelet-rich plasma contains essential growth factors that can accelerate healing and tissue regeneration.

 1. Bone Grafting